 Volumes

-If your application is based on external data, such as scripts or models, you can upload this data to an Object Storage or a GitHub repository beforehand.
+If your application is based on external data, such as scripts or models, you can upload this data to an Object Storage or a GitHub repository, and then mount these storage solutions on your app.

 You can also mount an Object Storage as an output folder, for example, to retrieve the data generated by your application.